aliladak2007/Personal-Portfolio/CalculatorApp/README.md

 - **Graphing Functions**: Adding a feature to graph functions entered by the user.
 - **Advanced Error Handling**: More detailed error messages and feedback to the user.

-## License
-This project is licensed under the MIT License.

 ## Author
 - **Name**: [Your Name]
 - **Contact**: [Your Email]

 Feel free to contribute to the project by submitting pull requests or opening issues for any bugs or feature requests!

----

-This README file should provide comprehensive information about the project, its features, and how to set it up and run it.
-Let me know if any details need to be adjusted or added!